 After a stroke, some people may need support from staff 24 hours a day, and may want to consider moving to a care home.

-For many people, the thought of moving into a care home is very frightening.
+For many people, the thought of moving into a care home could feel scary or worrying.
 In particular, you may worry about losing your independence.
 We hope the following information will reassure you and help you to make the right choice.
-If you need more support or someone to talk to, you can contact our Stroke Helpline on 030 3033 100.
+If you need more support or someone to talk to, you can contact our Stroke Helpline on 0303 3033 100.

 The information on this page can be accessed in the following formats: